Case Study: Association of Colleges

 Business Procedures Manual for the Association of Colleges

 Following a number of years of growth, both organically and as a result of mergers, the Association of Colleges (AoC) was keen to update its processes to empower colleagues to make decisions within clear guidelines.
-There was a need to ensure clear audit trails relating to key decisions, and to unify and simply processes throughout the Association.
+There was a need to ensure clear audit trails relating to key decisions, and to unify and simplify processes throughout the Association.

 Stephen quickly grasped AoC’s culture.
 He understood the issues we faced, the circumstances, the challenges and the politicsPeter Brophy